Personal, Social and Health Education

 In addition we also have outside theatre groups covering Road Safety Awareness and alcohol misuse.

-Students can also receive additional guidance with regards to sexual health as part of the Derbyshire ‘C’ Card scheme.
+·Students can also receive additional guidance with regards sexual health as part of the Derbyshire ‘C’ Card scheme

-The school has a number of online resources for Post 16 students including Higher Ideas and CUDOS.
-In addition the school has a well established intranet that can signpost students to relevant links to outside agencies websites.
+The school has a number of online resources for Post 16 students including Unifrog in addition the school has a well established intranet that can signpost students to relevant links to outside agency websites.

 For more information please contact the appropriate Head of Year.